History of private equity and venture capital: Age of the mega-buyout, 21 st century

-Publicly traded private equity
+Publicly traded

 Although there had previously been certain instances of publicly traded private equity vehicles, the convergence of private equity and the public equity markets attracted significantly greater attention when several of the largest private equity firms pursued various options through the public markets.
 Taking private equity firms and private equity funds public appeared an unusual move since private equity funds often buy public companies listed on exchange and then take them private.
 Private equity firms are rarely subject to the quarterly reporting requirements of the public markets and tout this independence to prospective sellers as a key advantage of going private.
 Nevertheless, there are fundamentally two separate opportunities that private equity firms pursued in the public markets.
 These options involved a public listing of either: